junxit/us-congress-bills-111/metadata.md

 - 2009-07-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 550). (text: CR 7/14/2009 H8053-8055)
 - 2009-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 550).(text: CR 7/14/2009 H8053-8055)
 - 2009-07-20 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2009-12-03 — Committee on Environment and Public Works Subcommittee on Water and Wildlife.
+Hearings held.
+- 2009-12-10 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2009-12-21 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-111.
+- 2009-12-21 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-111.
+- 2009-12-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 248.